South Korean democracy tested as Yoon clings to power – DW – 12/09/2024

 "South Korea's trilateral cooperation with Japan and the United States to counter Pyongyang's nuclear and missile threats also hangs in the balance," Easley pointed out.
 "Now is not the time for Seoul to allow the profound misjudgment and personal ambitions of individual politicians to disorient its foreign policy."

-Yoon's public support rate has collapsed to a mere 7%, suggesting that for the majority of South Koreans, the priority is the removal from office of the president.
+Yoon's public support rate has collapsed to a mere 7%, suggesting that for the majority of South Koreans, the priority is his removal from office.

 "Currently, Seoul is bustling with demonstrations and wherever you go there is nothing but criticism of Yoon," said Lee.
 "While it was fortunate that the declaration of martial law was quickly cancelled, I couldn't believe that such a madman was the president."